Skip to content

 For Indian enterprises, the evaluation needs to go further than assessing generic AI capability.
 The India-specific requirements around stamp duty, DPDP Act compliance, regional language support, and local regulatory frameworks are not features that global platforms tend to lead with.
 They are the difference between a platform that works for an Indian enterprise and one that creates as many compliance problems as it solves.

-The question to ask is not whether a CLM platform has AI.
-The question is what the AI does, how well it does it on contracts like yours, and whether it is configured for the legal environment in which your contracts are actually executed.
+The question worth asking is not whether a CLM platform has AI.
+It is what the AI does, how well it does it on contracts like yours, and whether it is configured for the legal environment in which your contracts are actually executed.

 Frequently Asked Questions